RhetTbull/photos_time_warp/README.md

   -i, --inspect             Print out the date/time/timezone for each selected
                             photo without changing any information.
   -c, --compare-exif        Compare the EXIF date/time/timezone for each
                             selected photo to the same data in Photos.
+See also --add-to-album.

 Options:
   -m, --match-time          When used with --timezone, adjusts the photo time